CSUChico-CSCI211/CSCI211-Course-Materials/Assignments/Software.md

 You will need the following software (the Linux & Cygwin instructions below include instructions for installing all of these):

-    GNU's C++ compiler, called g++ (version 4.8 or higher) make (a utility for managing the compilation of programs) gdb (GNU's debugger for g++) and/or ddd (GNU's graphical debugger) an editor: most any editor will work, I use vim but it is hard to learn.
-Scite is easy to learn and is installed on the lab computers.
-Many students love Sublime. a file transfer utility (such as sftp) to copy files to/from your home computer and the Department's computers
+* GNU's C++ compiler, called g++ (version 4.8 or higher)
+* make (a utility for managing the compilation of programs)
+* gdb (GNU's debugger for g++) and/or ddd (GNU's graphical debugger)
+* an editor: most any editor will work, I use Atom or Submlime.
+Atom is installed on the lab computers.
+Many students love Sublime, but Atom is a new editor from GitHub.
+* a file transfer utility (such as sftp) to copy files to/from your home computer and the Department's computers

 All of these are on the department Linux computers, and all are available for Linux, OSX, and cygwin.